IRA Conversion Fact Sheet

 Can I roll over a regular 401(k) into a Roth IRA directly?

 Yes, assuming you no longer work for the company where you amassed the 401(k).
 In this case, the rollover functions almost exactly like a conversion; you'll owe taxes on your deductible contributions and investment earnings at the time you convert.
-This article discusses the key steps to consider when undertaking a rollover.

 Will I owe taxes because of the conversion?